welteki/video-preview/README.md

 ## Get started

 The function accepts a download url for a video as inputs and will upload the resulting video to an S3 bucket.
+The output video will have the same name as the input video.

 Before you deploy the function create an S3 bucket that can be used to upload the generated videos.